msoe-sse/msoe-sse.github.io/_constitution/sse_2018_constitution.md

 All votes involving regular members will be held in person during general meetings.
 Any member can suggest an item to bring to vote, and it then must be approved by a member of the Executive Board.
 Votes will pass by a simple majority of any currently assembled regular members who have attended at least one previous meeting during the current school year, with the Vice President receiving an extra vote in the case of a tie.
 ### Section 3: Location
 As of Fall 2018, it is encouraged to hold these meetings in CC03.
 Upon completion of the new building containing an office for the Organization, executive board meetings will be held in this office, and general meetings are encouraged to be held in the classroom on the first floor.
 ## Article V: Committees
 ### Section 1: Committee Creation
 The Executive board has the right to create a committee by a simple majority vote conducted either at a GENERAL meeting or an EXECUTIVE meeting.
 The purpose of the Committee must be explicitly defined in writing and added to the master list on the website.
 Each committee must have an explicitly designated leader (Champion) from the REGULAR members at the time of creation.
 ### Section 2: Committee Disbandment
 The Executive board has the right to disband a committee by a simple majority vote conducted either at a GENERAL meeting or an EXECUTIVE meeting.
-The Committee’s information must be removed from the master list and all of its associated notes / files must be archived for historical reference.
+The Committee’s information must be removed from the master list and all of its associated notes/files must be archived for historical reference.
 ## ARTICLE VI: Amendments
 ### Section 1: Amendment Process
 These Articles may be amended by a ⅔ majority vote at a general meeting.
 A notice and a copy of any proposed amendment shall be distributed to all members at least 1 meeting prior to the meeting at which the amendment is to be considered.
 The members shall be notified of adopted constitutional amendments by the most feasible means.
 Amendments may be submitted by any member.